Home >> Programs >> Pompe Disease

 caused by deficiency of an enzyme called acid α-glucosidase (GAA).
 Reduced or absent

-lead to the symptoms of Pompe disease, including muscle weakness and respiratory
+Pompe disease, including muscle weakness and respiratory insufficiency.
+Enzyme replacement

-insufficiency.
-ERT with recombinant human GAA (rhGAA, Myzoyme®/Lumizyme®) are the
+therapy (ERT) with recombinant human GAA (rhGAA, alglucosidase alfa)

-first and only treatments approved for Pompe disease.
+is the first and only treatment approved for Pompe disease.
 However, ERT is not a cure

 including the occurrence of immune responses